canonical/jaas-documentation/how-to/add_controller.rst

 For this tutorial you will need the following:

-- Basic knowledge of juju
+- Basic knowledge of Juju
 - A JIMM controller deployed in MicroK8s, see :doc:`the tutorial <../tutorial/deploy_jaas_microk8s>`.
 - Administrator permission on the JIMM controller, see ``todo``.